LOADING

 About Madelaine

 Madelaine Buttini (b.
-1993) is a female multidisciplinary artist.
-Currently based in Brisbane, Australia.
-She was mentored in both Sydney, Australia and Manhattan, New York.
-Her practice includes collage, fibre arts, painting, and printmaking.
-She is globally acclaimed for her digital and analog artwork.
-Madelaine has been captivating audiences with her unique artistic approach, blending vintage aesthetics with modern sensibilities.
-Currently, Madelaine is Australia’s leading collage artist.
+1993) is a multidisciplinary feminist artist.
+Currently based in Brisbane, her practice includes collage, fibre arts, painting, and printmaking.
+Her digital and analogue collage artworks are globally acclaimed.
+Madelaine captivates audiences with her unique artistic approach, blending vintage aesthetics with contemporary sensibilities, often twisting perspectives into a feminist viewpoint.
+She is currently studying an extended BA in Art History at the University of Queensland.

 Madelaine’s collage art aspires to bring moments of happiness and hope.
 It’s for those navigating our busy and overwhelming lives.
 Her creations reflect her personal journey, addressing the challenges she has encountered.
 She celebrates femininity and the beauty of the natural world through her collage art.